TLDR:

 How it made them feel when they wore it or gifted it.

-These multi-sentence, maybe multi-paragraph, testimonials are gold because they reveal:
+These multi-sentence, multi-paragraph testimonials are gold because they reveal:

 -